-DBPG 1110 Oral Biology: Development, Structure and Function of Oral Tissues Casper 1 SH Fall
+DBPG 1110 Oral Biology: Development, Structure and Function of Oral Tissues

-Students will have an opportunity to gain a basic understanding of the developmental anatomy, light and ultrastructual microscopic features, biochemistry, and functional properties of oral tissues.
+Students will be provided with a basic understanding of the developmental anatomy, light and ultrastructual microscopic features, biochemistry, and functional properties of oral tissues.
 In particular, emphasis will be placed on developing and adult mineralized tissues of enamel, dentin, bone, and cementum as well as pulp, periodontium, oral mucosa, and salivary glands.
 Advanced instruction will include information about current research advances (basic and translational) within each of the topic areas.